 Google provides other optional services for your Android apps that have their own legal terms and restrictions.
 Such services include:

-- If you're developing apps with the Eclipse IDE, we offer a free plugin called the Android Developer Tools (ADT) to speed up your development and debugging.
-Certain code within the ADT plugin and other packages available from the SDK Manager require that you agree to terms and conditions for use, reproduction and distribution upon installation.
+- Android Studio and other packages available from the SDK manager require that you agree to terms and conditions for use, reproduction and distribution upon installation.

 - Google Play